 People abuse prescription drugs for a number of reasons, whether it’s to have a good time or mask the pain of an underlying mental health condition.
-At True Recovery, we believe that identifying the reason behind the abuse is the first step toward healing and provide holistic care that addresses the mental, physical and emotional aspects of addiction.
+At True Recovery, we believe that identifying the reason behind the abuse is the first step toward healing and provides holistic care that addresses the mental, physical and emotional aspects of addiction.
 We also know that you’re more than just your addiction and utilize goal-oriented addiction treatment programs to help you achieve lasting recovery.
-Some of our treatments and therapies include:

 Depending on the drug being abused and the extent of your addiction, your recovery may begin with a medically-supervised detox.
 Withdrawal from prescription drugs can be dangerous, but our compassionate team of addiction experts are skilled in managing symptoms to eliminate drugs safely and comfortably.
 Afterward, we work closely with you and your family to determine the appropriate level of care that will give you the best chance at achieving long-term sobriety.